 Plan the Location and Layout of the Kitchen

 To create a more spacious house, you might want to consider merging your kitchen with the living room.
 It also provides more comfort to the cook who doesn’t feel isolated.
-Moreover, make sure to place your kitchen close to the entrance and garage for convenient grocery carriage.
+Moreover, make sure to place your kitchen close to the entrance and garage for a convenient grocery carriage.
 As most of the parties and gatherings end up in the kitchen and living room area, it is wise to situate it towards the backyard for more privacy.

 When drafting kitchen plans, it is vital to place all the appliances in the right location, which follows the cooking sequence.
 This way, you will save a lot of time and optimize your experience in preparing food.
 If you don’t feel confident with your own judgment, you can always consult with a kitchen interior designer.